are a gray

 ghost shrimp, and small bait fish such as capelin.

 jar of whale food shows how TINY it is!

 in the summer feeding grounds eats approximately 2,400 pounds

 of food a day.
 It swallows

-67-77 tons of food during a five- or six-month feast on the Arctic
+67-77 tons of food during a four- to six-month feast on the Arctic